were/were.github.io/blog/outline.md

 Though my project is used for explanation, I will try to be as goal-neutral as possible, so that these experiences can be reused.

+**Note:** Unlike a paper publication, which takes infinte iterations to edit, to avoid careless mistakes and polish language, these blogs inevitably have some flaw.
+If you have any suggestions, do not hesitate to contact and suggest me for updates.

 ## Contents

 These blogs is stuck to the [RISC-V ISA](https://riscv.org/).
 If after finishing